haka-security/haka/modules/protocol/http/doc/http.rst

     Event triggered when some data are available on a request.

-.. haka:function:: http.events.response(http, stream, current)
+.. haka:function:: http.events.response_data(http, stream, current)
     :module:
     :objtype: event